qilimanjaro-tech/qililab/docs/fundamentals/platform.rst

 >>> result.array
 array([[5.],
         [5.]])
+!!!
+Change this results for the actual ones !!!

 When disabling scope acquisition mode, the array obtained has shape `(#sequencers, 2, #bins)`.
 In this case, given that you are using only 1 sequencer to acquire the results, you would obtain an array with shape `(2, #bins)`.